Munsif.

 Angular Without Zone.js: Signals, New Control Flow & Zoneless Change Detection

-Angular has undergone its biggest architectural shift since its creation.
-Zone.js — the library that powered Angular's change detection for over a decade — is being replaced by a fine-grained, signal-based reactivity system.
-Angular 21 now creates zoneless projects by default.
+Angular has undergone the biggest architectural shift in its history.
+Zone.js — the monkey-patching library that powered Angular's change detection for over a decade — is gone.
+Angular 21 creates zoneless projects by default, and the entire reactivity model has been rebuilt around Signals.

-Signals are like motion sensors — they only trigger an alert in the exact room where movement happens.
+Signals are motion sensors — they alert you only in the exact room where movement happened.
 No wasted patrols, no false alarms.

-Zone.js monkey-patches every async browser API — setTimeout, addEventListener, Promise, fetch, and more.
-Whenever any of these complete, Zone.js tells Angular: "Something changed.
+Zone.js monkey-patches every asynchronous browser API — setTimeout, addEventListener, Promise, fetch, XMLHttpRequest, and more.
+When any of these complete, Zone.js tells Angular: "Something changed somewhere.
 Check everything."

-• Debugging: Stack traces are a nightmare because Zone.js wraps every async call
+• Debugging — Stack traces become unreadable because Zone.js wraps every async call with its own frames

-• Bundle size: Zone.js adds ~15KB to your production bundle
+• Bundle size — Zone.js adds ~15KB (minified) to production bundles

 The Timeline